plamarque/sphinx-poc/docs/Chat/responsive_design.rst

 |image12|

-You can also update your status via the BRAND\_CHAT mobile application, you just need to click on the current status and the list of statuses appears, select the desired status and the it is updated.
+You can also update your status via the eXo Chat mobile application, you just need to click on the current status and the list of statuses appears, select the desired status and the it is updated.